yearn/yearn-devdocs/docs/contributing/governance/veYFI-comp-summary.md

   - **c (Emission Scaling)**: Adjusts the emission rate of dYFI (default: 12).
 - **Liquidity Gauges**:
   - Addresses of the YFI/ETH and dYFI/ETH liquidity gauges receiving reserved emissions.

-### Future Adjustments and Immutability

-- **Initial Flexibility**:
-  - During the first **6 epochs**, certain adjustments can be made by the protocol's core contributors (referred to as "yChad") without formal governance proposals.
-- **Transition to Immutability**:
-  - The goal is to make the system fully automated and immutable within the first **12 epochs**.
-  - This involves:
-    - Automating dYFI minting and distribution.
-    - Implementing on-chain voting mechanisms.
-    - Reducing manual intervention and dependencies.

 ---